Proposal for a

 The Commission, in cooperation with the Member States, may establish guidelines for

-conducting evaluation and monitoring activities by questionnaire or other remote methods, as
+conducting evaluation and monitoring activities by questionnaire or other remote methods,

 complimentary methods.
 Remote methods shall only be used where physical visits are not

-deemed necessary (covers AM 30 EPP)
+deemed necessary (covers AM 30 EPP).

 COMPROMISE 15 - Article 21 Evaluation reports